LedgerHQ/blue-secure-sdk/README.md

-# blue-secure-sdk
+# Ledger Blue Secure SDK

-Secure (ST31) SDK for Ledger Blue Developer Edition
+This directory contains the SDK for ST31 applications development